- Computers & Software

 Windows 7 has been used in the illustration below.

-To access Folder Options in Windows 7, click the Start button and type Folder options in the Search box.
-Folder Options should be listed at the top of the results.
+To access it in Windows 7, click the Start button and type Folder options in the Search box.
+It should be listed at the top of the results.

-Once inside Folder Options dialog box, you can enable and disable features under General, View and Search tabs.
-To change a feature, you only have to click on a radio button or check box that corresponds with your preferred option.
+Once inside its dialog box, you can enable and disable features under General, View and Search tabs.
+To change a feature, you only have to click on a radio button or checkbox that corresponds to your preferred option.

 The General tab

 - Open each folder in its own or separate window

 The first tweak under General tab lets you change the option to open a folder in the same window or in separate window when you single or double click it.

 The default option in Windows is to open a folder in the same window, but you can choose to open folders in separate windows by clicking the Open each folder in its own window radio button.
 Be warned though you will clatter your desktop with multiple windows if you do so.
 I guess it is useful when you want to view hierarchical folder content side by side.
 Turn it off when you are done with experimenting.

 - Single click or double-click to open items

 The second tweak lets you interchange between single clicking and double clicking files and folders to open them.